eigerco/polka-storage/docs/src/storage-provider-cli/server.md

 <p><img src="../images/architecture/storage-provider-server.svg" style="height: 500px; display: block; margin-left: auto; margin-right: auto;"/></p>

-The server has two main fronts, the JSON-RPC API which provides an "interactive" interface for users to submit deal proposals to the storage provider, and the HTTP API which consists of a single endpoint where users are to submit their data.
+The server has two main fronts, the JSON-RPC API which provides an interface for users to submit deal proposals to the storage provider, and the HTTP API which consists of a single endpoint where users are to submit their data.

 The user is first required to propose a deal, which once accepted (signaled by the return of a CID) allows the user to submit a file